 - Tested negative for blood-borne diseases (free testing by blood bank)

-- Must be on heartworm, flea and tick preventative
+- Must be on heartworm preventative year round

-Blood donation takes about 15-20 minutes.
+Blood donations take about 15-20 minutes.
 Owners will drop off their pet for a few hours.
 The procedure will not jeopardize your pet's health, and is not painful.
 Since many pets behave much better when the owner is not around, we prefer that you not be present, making the process easier and faster.
 Some dogs may require light sedation.

 A Rewarding Experience – Why Donate?

-- Approximately $300.00 in blood tests done at no charge which includes blood typing and comprehensive blood screening (with a copy for your records)
+- Approximately $300.00 in blood tests done at no charge which includes blood typing and comprehensive blood screening (with a copy for your pDVM)

 - A physical examination

-- An ACAF tag that identifies your pet as a blood donor and a Blood Donor Hero bandana
+- A tag that identifies your pet as a blood donor and a Blood Donor Hero bandana

-- Will be tested for blood born diseases including heartworm
+- Will be tested for blood-borne diseases including heartworm

 Information needed from pet owners